Nails & Piercings - For Muslims?

 ☆☆☆Sunan an-Nasa'i - hadith 14☆☆☆

-Anas bin Malik said: "A time limit was set for us, by the Messenger of Allah (ﷺ), regarding trimming the mustache, clipping the nails and shaving the pubes; we were not to leave that for more than forty days," on one occasion he said: "Forty nights.”
+Anas bin Malik said: "A time limit was set for us, by the Messenger of Allah (ﷺ), regarding trimming the mustache, pruning the nails and shaving the netherhair; we were not to leave that for more than forty days," on one occasion he said: "Forty nights.”
 [Grade: Sahih]

-This hadith speaks towards grooming ourselves and maintaining the superfluous growths of the body to not allow them to go unkept nor unmaintained.
+The hadith above speaks towards grooming ourselves and maintaining the superfluous growths of the body.
+Generally speaking, we are not to allow them to go unkept nor unmaintained for more than 40 days.
+And, of course, they should be kept clean.

 Piercings